JackAndStephsWorkshop/toggleSlot/README.md

 To use these libraries in KiCad, follow these steps:

 Download the repository.

 Add the symbol library (toggleSlot.kicad_sym) in KiCad's Symbol Libraries manager.

 Add the footprint library (toggleSlot.pretty) in KiCad's Footprint Libraries manager.

+While any appropriate symbol can be used with this footprint, the suppplied symbol is pre-linked to the right footprint for convenience.

 ## Usage